Finite entropy translating solitons in slabs: Abstract

 As a first consequence of our results, we can enumerate connected components of slices to define asymptotic invariants $\omega^\pm(\Sigma)\in\mathbb{N}$, which count the numbers of ``wings''.
 Analyzing these, we give a method for computing the entropies $\lambda(\Sigma)$ via a simple formula involving the wing numbers, which in particular shows that for this class of solitons the entropy is quantized into integer steps.

-Finally, combining the concept of wing numbers with Morse theory for minimal surfaces, we prove the uniqueness theorem that if $\Sigma$ is a complete embedded simply connected translating soliton contained in a slab and with entropy $\lambda(\Sigma)=3$, then $\Sigma$ is one of the translating pitchforks of Hoffman-Mart\'i{}n-White \cite{HMW-1}.
+Finally, combining the concept of wing numbers with Morse theory for minimal surfaces, we prove the uniqueness theorem that if $\Sigma$ is a complete embedded simply connected translating soliton contained in a slab with entropy $\lambda(\Sigma)=3$ and containing a vertical line, then $\Sigma$ is one of the translating pitchforks of Hoffman-Mart\'i{}n-White \cite{HMW22-1}.